mfadt/mfadt-3d-models-2014/README.md

 - **TEXTURED_[name].obj.mtl** : material file, needed if you are adding the color.png material to the mesh

 ## Extra Info
+You can use pretty much any 3D modeling software to open the files: Maya, 3ds Max, Blender, Mesh Lab, etc.

 These 3D models were created using the software [Skanect](skanect.occipital.com).

 Feel free to use these 3D scans for printing, games, animations, etc.